taw00/manuscript-css/vbeta/examples/example-poems-extra.md

 <!--
-Poetry submission packet example.
+Poetry submission packet example, but with extra stuff.
+(may/may not be acceptable for submission; as always, check the requirements)

 Poetry manuscripts, no matter the length, are typically formatted as a series of poems without a title page or table of contents.
 Each page has a page header and facts, as well as a title, and then the poem.

+This one has a title page.

-- no title-page stuff: the opening .m-page-header and .m-title-header
+- title-page stuff: the opening .m-page-header and .m-title-header
+  Note: this required me adding 'long' to the #manuscript classes.
 - the poems (each with their own page-header and line-count)
 - citation scene, for show